GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S03E05_MythTrack.md

 The signal from Keppler-22b calls the hive mind away from Carol, outside the Milky Way.
 Is Heaven overrated?

+The best milk carton latte you ever had?

 https://www.youtube.com/watch?v=3JFcRRftxzM
 525,417 views January 17, 2015